Wave of Anti-Semitic Hate Crimes Shock Diverse Maryland Community, Medium, May 7, 2017

-This mock district court order involves a challenge to a state law proscribing abortion after 20 weeks and addresses the merits of the plaintiffs’ arguments under the undue burden standard.
+This mock district court opinion rules on the merits of whether a state law banning abortions after 20 weeks violates a woman’s right to privacy and the undue burden standard.

 Constitutional Law II — Mock Supreme Court Opinion (Religious Freedom and LGBTQ Rights)

 This mock Supreme Court opinion rules on the merits of Masterpiece Cakeshop v.
 Colorado Civil Rights Commission on whether plaintiffs have a right under the Free Exercise Clause of the First Amendment to refuse to bake a cake for a same-sex couple.

 Atheists’ Rights in Child Custody Disputes — Legal Memo

-This memorandum analyzes state child custody cases involving atheist parents under the First Amendment’s command for government neutrality toward religion.
+This legal memorandum analyzes state child custody cases involving atheist parents under the First Amendment’s command for government neutrality toward religion.

 Policy Sheet: Mind the Gap: Legislating Salary Transparency to Address Gender Pay Disparity in Virginia

 This policy sheet, co-authored with my policy group at the 2018 Truman Scholar Leadership Week, proposes pay transparency as a solution to addressing the gender pay gap in Virginia.

 Policy Proposal: Critical Need for a Right to Counsel for Indigent Alabama Tenants

 This policy proposal, written for my application to the 2018 Truman Scholarship, proposes a civil right to counsel for indigent Alabama tenants facing eviction.